Liberal arts & fine arts —a match made in heaven.

 The College celebrates the Divine Liturgy with all due splendor.
 Part of this effort naturally includes the cultivation of the “treasury of sacred music” whose integral parts include Gregorian chant and the sacred vocal polyphony of great Catholic masters such as Palestrina, Victoria, and Josquin des Prez.
 This sacred music is performed by students who sing in the Christendom Choir and Schola Gregoriana.

 By participation in a Mass so ornamented and elevating, the Christendom student is able to experience Catholic culture at its best.
-No other Catholic college in America offers a program even remotely approaching this unique initiative.

 The Christendom Players, a student group of amateur actors and actresses, who are led by Literature Professor Dr. Patrick Keats, stages two productions for the entertainment of the College and the wider community each year.
 Past productions have included Shakespeare’s A Midsummer Night’s Dream, Oscar Wilde’s The Importance of Being Earnest and Lady Windermere’s Fan, G.B.
 Shaw’s St. Joan and Pygmalion, the Broadway Musical Hello Dolly!, the suspenseful Witness for the Prosecution, and the amusing Here Comes Mr. Jordan.